ckeditor/ckeditor4/tests/plugins/autocomplete/integration/mentions/mentions.md

 @bender-ckeditor-plugins: wysiwygarea, toolbar, elementspath, sourcearea, mentions, clipboard, undo
 @bender-ui: collapsed

-*Repeat steps below for all 3 editors and modes (Left, Right and Bottom).*
+*Repeat steps below for all 3 editors and modes (Left, Right and Bottom - but skip the last one on IE 10 and older).*

 1. Select mode (Left / Right / Bottom).
 1. Place selection inside editor content as close as possible to window border.